CS/CS/SB 7086: Voting Rights Restoration

 Voting Rights Restoration; Revising terminology regarding voting rights restoration to conform to the State Constitution; requiring the voting disqualification of certain felons to be removed and voting rights restored pursuant to s.
 4, Art.
-VI of the State Constitution; authorizing the Department of State to verify whether a person who has been convicted of a felony offense has completed all the terms of his or her sentence; requiring the Department of Corrections to inform inmates and offenders of voting rights restoration pursuant to s.
-4, Art.
-VI of the State Constitution, in addition to executive clemency and civil rights restoration, etc.
+VI of the State Constitution; authorizing the supervisor of elections to verify whether a person who has been convicted of a felony offense is eligible to register to vote, including if he or she has completed all the terms of his or her sentence; prohibiting a person from being charged or convicted for certain violations, etc.

 Bill Text: Web Page | PDF